 My name is Antonia Sudkaemper, I am an expert on diversity with a specific focus on gender equality.
 I am currently completing my PhD research on men's support for gender equality, and have gained work experience in the diversity department of the EU Council in the past.
 I enjoy engaging others in conversations about these topics, and like to discuss strategies to achieve change.
 Ultimately, my goal is to make a contribution towards creating a society that provides equal opportunities to all of its members.

 After completing high school in Germany in 2010, I acquired a BSc in Psychology (2013) and a Research MSc in Behavioural Sciences (2015) at the University of Groningen (NL).
-I was fortunate to do parts of my degrees at the University of Johannesburg (SA) and the University of Cambridge (UK), respectively, which endowed me with unique research experiences in different disciplines of psychology.
-Next to my studies, I enjoy being active and outdoors (running, football, cycling, ...) and love meeting new people in exciting places - cannot get enough of travelling.
+I was fortunate to do parts of my degrees at the University of Johannesburg (SA) and the University of Cambridge (UK), respectively.
+Thereafter, I conducted my doctorate research in Social and Organisational Psychology at the University of Exeter (UK).

 Recently, I worked for the Equal Opportunities Office of the Council of the European Union.
 There, I was involved in projects fostering gender equality, work-life balance, and non-discrimination of minorities and people with disabilities.

 Further, I am a research associate at GenPol, a Cambridge-based think tank consultancy helping clients find gender aware-solutions to their problems.

 I am always interested in side-projects on diversity-related topics.
 Last year, I co-organised the GenSTEM conference, and advised the Wilberforce Society on a policy paper on gender equality, and was engaged in street activism.
 I am interested in discussing and supporting new projects - please do get in touch.